What is OpenUSD (USD)?

 - Prims & Schemas: Prims are objects (models, lights, cameras), schemas define their properties/behavior.

-- Composition Arcs: sublayers, inherits, variantSets, references, payloads, specializes - building blocks to merge base scene + overrides + variants non-destructively.
+- Composition Arcs: sublayers, inherits, variantSets, references, payloads, specializes – building blocks for non-destructively merging the base scene, overrides, and variants.

 - File types: .usda (ASCII), .usdc (binary), .usd (container), .usdz (package for AR/iOS delivery).